hakimel/reveal.js/README.md

 ### Parallax Background

-If you want to use a parallax scrolling background, set the two following config properties when initializing reveal.js (the third one is optional).
+If you want to use a parallax scrolling background, set the first two config properties below when initializing reveal.js (the other three are optional).

 ```javascript
 Reveal.initialize({